 A profit-sharing agreement may be established between the company and employees that is different but the payment to employees cannot be lower than the two mentioned above.

-13th and 14th month salaries (‘Gratificación de Fiestas Patrias’ and ‘Navidad’), must be paid annually, in two installments, with first installment paid in Fiestas Patrias (in the month of September) and the second installment paid on Christmas (in the month of December).
+13th Salaries (Gratificación de Fiestas Patrias and Navidad), must be paid annually, in two installments, with the first installment paid in Fiestas Patrias (in the month of September) and the second installment paid on Christmas (in the month of December).

 There are 17 paid public holidays.
 When a holiday falls on a weekend, the Chilean government may decide to extend the holiday to either Friday or Monday.
 Presidential and parliamentary elections are held every four years on the third Sunday in November.
 Election days (for Presidential and Municipal/Regional) are declared holidays.